 Microbiota – The Glorious Cauldron of Colon Bacteria

 In the recent past, researchers and physicians have come to understand the makeup of the colon bacteria to a remarkable degree.
 Microbiologists have been able to isolate and grow some 300-400 different bacteria from the colon, along with some viruses and yeasts – all entirely normal to find in the colon.
 Then in the past few years, researchers have been able to use new techniques to analyze the DNA within all the colon’s bacteria, an amazing feat.
 Still more amazing, it has been found that there are likely over 1,000 different types of bacteria growing in the colon, twice the number previously known.
-In addition to that, the total number of bacteria in the colon is measured to be many trillions, at least 10 times the number of cells in the entire body.
+In addition to that, the total number of bacteria in the colon is measured to be many trillions, about the same number of cells as in the entire body.
 It gives you pause when companies that sell probiotic bacteria products claim to have 5 or 10 billion bacteria in a pill, an incredibly small number compared to what is already in the colon.